How exactly do you say nice to meet you in Italian?

 Lieta di conoscerla, dottor Franchi.

-The most common answer to nice to meet you in Italian is il piacere è mio, literally the pleasure is mine.
-Sometimes, you will hear its variant il piacere è tutto mio, the pleasure is all mine.
+The most common response to nice to meet you in Italian is il piacere è mio, literally the pleasure is mine.
+Sometimes you will hear its variant il piacere è tutto mio, the pleasure is all mine.

-These expressions translate really well to English so you won’t have trouble remembering them, and they are used in both formal and informal settings.
+These expressions translate very well into English, so you won’t have any trouble remembering them, and they are used in both formal and informal settings.

 Il piacere è mio.